 - 4) Student-related expenses - A. Transportation/field trips - i.
 Substitute Teacher Pay: To free CTE teacher to supervise students an approved field trip. - ii.
-Staff Travel, Subsistence and Registration Fees: To be paid to CTE teacher for expenses incurred during the performance of official duties on an approved field trip. - (a) Field trip must be supervised by at least one qualified/licensed Career and Technical Education teacher.
+Staff Travel, Subsistence and Registration Fees: To be paid for CTE teacher expenses incurred during the performance of official duties on an approved field trip. - (a) Field trip must be supervised by at least one qualified/licensed Career and Technical Education teacher.
 Supervision includes being present and an active chaperone during the field trip. - (b) Expenses for chaperones (in addition to CTE teachers), necessary to comply with local board policies for supervision of students, may be paid from CTE funds when those chaperones are supervising CTE students on approved field trip.
 Chaperones should be other CTE personnel or, when CTE personnel are not available, other school system personnel.
 Non-school system personnel may not be paid from CTE funds to chaperone students.
 Non-school personnel expenses may be paid from other sources per local guidelines and policies. - iii.
 Student Transportation: To be paid for costs incurred in transporting CTE students to and from an approved field trip.
-If an overnight field trip, student subsistence is a local responsibility. - B. Work-based insurance - C. Hepatitis B Virus Immunization for applicable programs - D. Student background checks for clinical internships - E. Supplementary textbooks - F. Library books - G. Tuition fees - H. Examination Fees for industry standard credentials - 5) Career and Technical Student Organizations (CTSOs) Activities: Federal CTE funds may be used to support Career and Technical student organization activities as outlined below, however, these funds should supplement and not replace currently utilized resources: - A. Stipends for CTE teachers serving as a CTSO Advisor.
+If an overnight field trip, student subsistence is a local responsibility. - B. Work-based insurance - C. Hepatitis B Virus Immunization for applicable programs - D. Student background checks for clinical internships - E. Supplementary textbooks - F. Library books - G. Examination Fees for industry standard credentials.
+Use object code 351 for these purchases. - 5) Career and Technical Student Organizations (CTSOs) Activities: Federal CTE funds may be used to support Career and Technical student organization activities as outlined below, however, these funds should supplement and not replace currently utilized resources: - A. Stipends for CTE teachers serving as a CTSO Advisor.
 The maximum allowable amount of the stipend is \$500 per advisor per year, for CTSOs defined on the NC CTE website as a recognized CTSO.
-For further guidance, please see Appendix Q. - B. Career and Technical Student Organization Items Required for Competition: To cover the cost of supporting career and technical student organizations, including student preparation for and participation in technical skills competition aligned with career and technical education program standards and curricula.
-The purchase of CTSO jackets, even if ownership is retained by the LEA, school or chapter, is prohibited with these funds.
-CTSO membership fees may not be paid from this fund source. - C. Regional and State Participation (Local policy may be more restrictive.) - i.
+For further guidance, please see Appendix K. - B. Career and Technical Student Organization Items Required for Competition: To cover the cost of supporting career and technical student organizations, including student preparation for and participation in technical skills competition aligned with career and technical education program standards and curricula.
+The purchase of CTSO jackets, even if ownership is retained by the LEA, school, or chapter, is prohibited with these funds.
+Affiliate CTSO membership fees are allowable from this fund source.
+LEA should use Object Code 411 for affiliate CTSO membership fees.
+Individual CTSO membership fees may not be paid from this fund source. - C. Regional and State Participation (Local policy may be more restrictive.) - i.
 Substitute Teacher Pay: To free Career and Technical student organization advisors to supervise students at state-approved student organization activities held on a regional or statewide basis. - ii.
 Staff Travel, Subsistence and Registration Fees: To be paid to Career and Technical student organization advisors for expenses incurred during the performance of official duties at state-approved student organization activities held on a regional or statewide basis.